December is the month that many companies hold annual employee performance reviews.

 Gather your team together and form a group to solve the problem.
 Engage your people.
 Ask them to help solve the problem.

 I’ve seen way too many business owners bear the weight of all this by themselves.
-It should be that way.
+It shouldn't be that way.

 I hope this has opened your eyes to the possibility of truly linking an employee's raise or bonus to company results.